DonTseTse/bash_commons/string_handling.md

 </table>

 ### get_string_bytes()
-Returns byte representation of a string.
+Computes the byte representation of a string.
 Non-ascii chars like à,é,å,ê,etc. are transformed to their character code, é f.ex. is \303\251

 <table>